Dynamic Indicators of Basic Early Literacy Skills

 Progress Monitoring in the Data System

 Progress monitoring data can be stored in your DIBELS Data System account.
 Scores can be entered up to one time per week for each measure.
-You can enter scores for both in-grade and out-of-grade measures.
 In addition to scores, notes can be entered allowing documentation of instructional changes.
 Phase lines can also be added to graphs to indicate changes to a reading intervention.
 The Progress Monitoring Quick Start Guide includes step-by-step instructions on selecting students and entering progress monitoring data.

 Progress monitoring assessment materials can be used for summer school.
 Summer school data can be entered in the DIBELS Data System using the progress monitoring data entry pages.
 Data should be added to the student’s record for the year they have just completed.